• Creating an effective strategic plan and ensuring buildability

 • Anticipating risks and reducing change orders

-Let’s explore how a Project Manager can save a project time and money.
+Let’s explore how a Project Manager can save a project on time and money.

 1. Create an Effective Strategic PlanLong before construction gets underway, the project manager sits down with the owner to discuss the viability of the project.
 If the venture makes sense, the PM will make informed recommendations on timing and budget, and produce an outline for the project.